chengiskhan/week4project/Codebook.md

 Our data set captured the mean and standard deviation values for each of the 33 calculations listed below, resulting in 66 total variables.
 ----------
-tBodyAcc-X
+| tBodyAcc-X
-tBodyAcc-Y
+| tBodyAcc-Y
-tBodyAcc-Z
+| tBodyAcc-Z
-tGravityAcc-X
+| tGravityAcc-X
-tGravityAcc-Y
+| tGravityAcc-Y
-tGravityAcc-Z
+| tGravityAcc-Z
-tBodyAccJerk-X
+| tBodyAccJerk-X
-tBodyAccJerk-Y
+| tBodyAccJerk-Y
-tBodyAccJerk-Z
+| tBodyAccJerk-Z
-tBodyGyro-X
+| tBodyGyro-X
-tBodyGyro-Y
+| tBodyGyro-Y
-tBodyGyro-Z
+| tBodyGyro-Z
-tBodyGyroJerk-X
+| tBodyGyroJerk-X
-tBodyGyroJerk-Y
+| tBodyGyroJerk-Y
-tBodyGyroJerk-Z
+| tBodyGyroJerk-Z
-tBodyAccMag
+| tBodyAccMag
-tGravityAccMag
+| tGravityAccMag
-tBodyAccJerkMag
+| tBodyAccJerkMag
-tBodyGyroMag
+| tBodyGyroMag
-tBodyGyroJerkMag
+| tBodyGyroJerkMag
-fBodyAcc-X
+| fBodyAcc-X
-fBodyAcc-Y
+| fBodyAcc-Y
-fBodyAcc-Z
+| fBodyAcc-Z
-fBodyAccJerk-X
+| fBodyAccJerk-X
-fBodyAccJerk-Y
+| fBodyAccJerk-Y
-fBodyAccJerk-Z
+| fBodyAccJerk-Z
-fBodyGyro-X
+| fBodyGyro-X
-fBodyGyro-Y
+| fBodyGyro-Y
-fBodyGyro-Z
+| fBodyGyro-Z
-fBodyAccMag
+| fBodyAccMag
-fBodyAccJerkMag
+| fBodyAccJerkMag
-fBodyGyroMag
+| fBodyGyroMag
-fBodyGyroJerkMag
+| fBodyGyroJerkMag

 "cleanset" data set

-The mean of each variable from the "testtraindata" data set was calculated by subject and by activity.
+The mean of each variable from the "testtraindata" data set was calculated by subject and by activity and combined into one data set.
 The variables are the same as in the "testtraindata" set but each represents the mean value calculated.